Posted on Leave a comment

 Key Considerations Before You Begin

-– Budget: Set a budget that includes both the cost of the instrument and any necessary accessories (reeds, cases, etc.).
+– Budget: Set a budget that includes both the cost of the instrument and the accessories you might need with the purchase of an instrument such as a reedcase, a new swab, or a new case or case cover.

-– Skill Level: Consider whether the instrument is for a beginner, intermediate, or advanced player.
+– Skill Level: Inquire as to whether an instrument is for a beginner, intermediate, or advanced player.

 Sound Quality